-How AI in Security and Surveillance Affects Quality of Life in Smart Cities
+Impact of AI on Security and Surveillance on Smart City Quality of Life

 Camera enhancements, artificial intelligence, and machine language processing may improve public safety and transportation advantages.
 Still, they also create complex intellectual property, privacy, and civil responsibility, among other things.

 According to a published study, by 2025, there will be at least 26 eligible global intelligent cities, nine of which will be in the United States.
 Thanks to artificial intelligence and machine learning advances, every infrastructure will need to adapt to suit an intellectual environment as our cities grow more technologically savvy.

 The volume and capabilities of video are being combined with deep learning-powered video analytics in a new generation of AI applications.
 These AI-enabled solutions improve operational efficiency and safety in a variety of settings, including roadways, toll booths, and parking lots.

 AI in Security Video Surveillance

 From satellite street and traffic cameras that increase operational efficiency to stoplight cameras that protect civilian safety, AI video surveillance has emerged as a vital aspect of boosting public safety and efficiency as we know and love the shift to being smart.